Riding in North Wales

 Riding in Mid Wales and the Brecon Beacons

 The Powys heartland provides trekking escapism in Mid Wales.
 Quieter than the Brecon Beacons, Radnorshire – including the Elan Valley lakes and Radnor Forest either side of Llandrindod Wells – has old drovers’ roads across open farmland that’s empty except for buzzards.
-The Radnor Forest trail takes 70 gorgeous miles between the Cambrian Mountains and the Brecon Beacons National Park.
+The Radnor Forest trail takes in 70 gorgeous miles between the Cambrian Mountains and the Brecon Beacons National Park.

 The Brecon Beacons is a national park where Welsh cobs run wild.
 It offers sensational trail riding: along ridges of the Black Mountains, into lush valleys and across the River Wye for a pub lunch.
 The real surprise is a world so far from urban hustle is actually so close.
 Find out more about riding in the area on the Brecon Beacons National Park website or use our search to riding centre in the Brecon Beacons.

 Riding in West Wales

 Pembrokeshire has some of the finest coastal trail riding in Wales in Britain’s only coastal National Park.
 Hacks along spectacular beaches such as Druidstone Haven bring many riders to Pembrokeshire.
 In fact they’re so acclaimed many people overlook ancient bridleways through the Preseli Hills and oak valleys inland.
 Explorers, take note.
 Check out the Pembrokeshire National Park website for more details.

 If riding for you is about freedom, then Carmarthenshire is the place to go.
 With an accredited operator you can go trekking into picture book countryside.
 Marros Riding Centre offer experienced riders an opportunity to gallop on Pendine Sands, seven miles of stunning of empty beach.
-Five Saints Riding Centre offer riding holidays - you can learn to ride and bring your own horse.

 A trek in Britain’s first designated Area of Outstanding Natural Beauty packs in the scenery.
 You might descend from Cefn Bryn’s moorland through a bluebell oakwood to the beach at Three Cliffs Bay, or walk along high cliffs near Port Eynon.
 Wherever you trek on the Gower Peninsular you are guaranteed beautiful scenery.